 If you want something a little more pleasing to the eye but still relatively tough and resistant, go for a four-panel door with mortice and tenon joints.

 These are normal looking doors with reinforced joints at the hinge and handle.
 As far as keeping dogs inside you could go for doggie doors for glass or a concealed door closer.

 The tension of the springs governs the time it takes for the door to close, but you are really better off making sure your dog is safely inside before you open the door, some of those door closers snap shut very quickly”

 General Household Security

-Dogs have been known to escape through ground and first floor windows.
-There are sophisticated locking systems available that allow a window to be partially open and locked at the same time, if you wish to allow in some air whilst ensuring the window will not be nudged open.
+Dogs have been known to escape through the ground and first-floor windows.
+There are sophisticated locking systems available that allow a window to be partially open and locked at the same time if you wish to allow in some air whilst ensuring the window will not be nudged open.

 Top Home Security Tips for Dog Owners:

 Make your house unappealing to intruders by keeping it well lit.

 Make entry difficult by having solid or at least near solid doors.